xpqz/dyalog-docs/windows-ui-guide/docs/ime-configuration.md

 ## Backtick Keyboard

-The *Backtick* keyboard provided by the RIDE may be used natively.
+The *Backtick* keyboard provided by Ride may be used natively.
 By default it is disabled.
 To enable it, check the box labelled *Enable Backtick Keyboard introducer*.
 You may replace the backtick character (```) with an alternative character to act as the introducer for APL glyphs, but take care to choose a character that is otherwise unused.

-For information on using this keyboard interface, see RIDE User Guide.
+For information on using this keyboard interface, see [Ride User Guide](https://dyalog.github.io/ride).

 ## Overstrikes